flexstack-apps/.github/profile/README.md

 <a href="https://flexstack.com/deploy/apps"><img src="https://flexstack.com/deploy-on-flexstack.svg" height=40/></a>

-Alternatively, you can clone any of the repos here and deploy them later by linking them to a FlexStack project.
+Alternatively, you can clone any of the repos here and deploy later by linking them to a FlexStack project.

 ### Before you clone